Create Concentric Circles In Illustrator | How To Colorful Ring Design | Graphicxtras

 The Polar grid tool can be used to create many interesting concentric circles designs.
 Useit with the radial divider set to 0 and concentric divider great than zero (say 10 or 20 etc) and create the art.
-To create, select the grid tool, double click the icon, set the radial divider to zero, set the concentric divider to 12 or 20 etc to get concentric rings from the grid tool, hold the shift key down, drag outwards to create the concentric circles, release the mouse, set the fill to no color and the stroke to black etc and the width as required
+To create, select the grid tool, double click the icon, set the radial divider to zero, set the divider to 12 or 20 etc to get rings from the grid tool, hold the shift key down, drag outwards to create the artwork, release the mouse, set the fill to no color and the stroke to black etc and the width as required

-2. Add a width profile to vary the concentric circles
+Add a width profile

 Ungroup and vary the design

 Or use the layers panel (found in the window menu) and then select the individual paths (click the right side marker of the layer entry and set to blue) and then change the paths

 The end result is just a set of paths that can be manipulated in multiple ways with effects as well as transformations such as shifting the artwork or scaling or overlapping the design with another set of paths.
 Select all the rings (or all the rings you want to select), go to the toolbar, select the live paint bucket tool.
-Click the space between the rings to add the current color, change the color via the fill color etc. Unless you expand the concentric circles via the object menu and expand command, you won't be able to use the live bucket with the strokes but you can just re-color them individually via the stroke settings for those paths (best to do any re-coloring of the strokes before you use the live paint bucket).
+Click the space between the rings to add the current color, change the color via the fill color etc. Unless you expand the artwork via the object menu and expand command, you won't be able to use the live bucket with the strokes but you can just re-color them individually via the stroke settings for those paths (best to do any re-coloring of the strokes before you use the live paint bucket).
 You can also save the result to the symbols panel or to the CC libraries for future use

-6. Multiple copies of the paths / concentric circles
+Multiple copies of the paths

-Create a set of concentric circles and then duplicate that by holding down the alt / option key to create another set.
-You can manipulate the individual paths for those or just shift them slightly to create multiple interesting combinations of the circles.
+Create a set of the designs and then duplicate that by holding down the alt / option key to create another set.
+You can manipulate the individual paths for those or just shift them slightly to create multiple interesting combinations of the artworks.
 You can then also use the live paint bucket to fill those with colors as well.
-You can extend this to multiple circle combinations with different number of dividers.
+You can extend this to multiple combinations with different number of dividers.
 Go to the toolbar, select the tool, double click the icon, set divider to 5 and radial to 0, set the stroke weight, create a path, set the stroke weight, create another path etc

 You can use the paths as is but you can also apply effects to the artwork paths via the effect menu such as punk and bloat, zigzag etc. All kinds of weird and wonderful designs can be created from these paths.
-Select the tool, double click the icon, set concentric to 12 and radial to 0, set the stroke weight, go to the effect menu, distort and transform, use the effect 'punk and bloat', set the slider as required, object menu and expand appearance
+Select the tool, double click the icon, set divider to 12 and radial to 0, set the stroke weight, go to the effect menu, distort and transform, use the effect 'punk and bloat', set the slider as required, object menu and expand appearance

 You can use the powerful new repeat feature with the artwork.
-Go to the object menu and repeat and radial with the concentric circles selected and then change the radius of the concentric circles as well as modify the number of instances.
-Double click the concentric circles to access the original object and you can then squeeze, rotate, distort, add effects etc to create all kinds of unique designs in seconds.
+Go to the object menu and repeat and radial with the artwork selected and then change the radius as well as modify the number of instances.
+Double click the design to access the original object and you can then squeeze, rotate, distort, add effects etc to create all kinds of unique designs in seconds.